Congestion in Knaresborough and Harrogate

 Congestion is impacting the economy

 There is an aspiration to grow Harrogate’s economy.
 It could be difficult to attract developers to an area that is difficult to get to because of congestion, which would have repercussions for the growth and diversification of the economy.

 Housing and employment growth in and around Harrogate and Knaresborough and further afield will continue.
 Travel patterns and behaviour will change over the coming years.
 The nature of the British economy is likely to change.

 National traffic forecasts suggest that traffic in Britain will grow by between 17% and 51% by 2050.
 Nothing suggests that this will not be reflected in Harrogate and Knaresborough.
 All this means that traffic and therefore congestion in Harrogate and Knaresborough is likely to continue to get worse.

 Over the last 30 years, since the Harrogate Southern Bypass was built, the County Council has undertaken numerous relatively small scale measures to help manage congestion.
 These have included junction improvements, providing new cycle routes, upgrading and updating traffic signals, providing facilities for bus passengers, making improvements to local railway and railway stations and promoting safe and sustainable transport.
 We will continue to do this, as part of our role as local transport and highway authority.

-The packages being considered as part of the engagement would, subject to funding being available, offer a more joined up and comprehensive approach to congestion reduction in Harrogate and Knaresborough but even if no package was adopted, the County Council would continue to promote similar smaller measures as we have in recent years.
-This will mean incremental improvements to traffic and congestion management, but not anything more substantial than that.
+The packages that are agreed on as part of the engagement will, subject to funding being available, offer a more joined up and comprehensive approach to congestion reduction in Harrogate and Knaresborough.